iimanii/mongoman/README.md

 - java.util.List
 - java.util.Map
 - java.util.Date
-- Any object that extends mongoman.Base
+- Any class that extends mongoman.Base
+- An array of any class that extends mongoman.Base

 #### Using nested objects
 Mongoman allows the usage of nested Base classes